LukeHeuser/notes/Java/java_basics.md

 Scanner sc = new Scanner(new File("nameOfFileOnFileSystem"));
 ```

-It is Common practice to use a variable name which has the same name as the class
+It is Common practice to use a variable name which has the same name as the class.
 ```
 Scanner scanner = new Scanner(System.in);
 ```